CARDURA XL- doxazosin mesylate tablet, multilayer, extended release

 Concomitant administration of CARDURA XL with a PDE-5 inhibitor can result in additive blood pressure lowering effects and symptomatic hypotension; therefore, PDE-5 inhibitor therapy should be initiated at the lowest dose in patients taking CARDURA XL.

-White, round, film-coated tablets containing 4 mg and 8 mg doxazosin mesylate.
+White, round, film-coated tablets containing doxazosin mesylate equivalent to 4 mg and 8 mg doxazosin (free base).

 CARDURA XL is contraindicated in patients with a known hypersensitivity to doxazosin, other quinazolines (e.g., prazosin, terazosin), or any of the inert ingredients.
 Allergic reactions to doxazosin and other quinazolines have included skin rash, urticaria, pruritus, angioedema, and respiratory symptoms [see Adverse Reactions (6.2)].